tolauwae/phd-thesis/src/main.typ

 = Conclusions and future work

-#quote("P.G.
+#quote("Terry Pratchet", source: "A Hat Full of Sky", theme: theme)[Why do you go away?
+So that you can come back.
+So that you can see the place you came from with new eyes and extra colors.
+And the people there see you differently, too.
+Coming back to where you started is not the same as never leaving.]
+//#quote("P.G.
 Wodehouse", source: "Jeeves Takes Charge", theme: theme)[I pressed down the mental accelerator.
 The old lemon throbbed fiercely.
 I got an idea.]

 #lorem(57)